-- Seek periodic advice from the Compliance Officer or Compliance Unit on the requirements on provisioning against bad debts.
-Loan loss provisioning shall at all times be no less than what is prescribed by the BSP; - Establish guidelines in setting lending rates.
-Pricing of loans is a top priority of the Board CreCom, subject to the approval of the Board.
-The guidelines should specify the grounds for the recommended rates:

-The CreCom shall possess adequate knowledge in the pricing of loans given the financial costs, the inherent credit risks, and the desired spread.
-It shall secure information from the Asset and Liability Committee (ALCo) through the Treasury Department on the existing funding costs as the determinant in setting the floor prices of loan products;
+- The Board CreCom shall seek periodic advice from its Compliance Officer or Unit on the applicable and mandatory requirements as regards provisioning against bad debts when reviewing observance of the regulations.
+Loan loss provisioning shall at all times be no less than what is prescribed by the Bangko Sentral ng Pilipinas; - Pricing of loans is one top priority of the Board CreCom for approval by the BOD.
+The guidelines should specify the grounds for the recommended rates.
+CreCom should possess good knowledge in the pricing of loans given the financial costs, the inherent credit risks, and the desired spread.
+It shall secure information from ALCo through the Treasury Department on the existing funding costs as the determinant in setting the floor prices of services offered.